Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting

 To projecting 3D Gaussians to 2D for rendering, covariance matrix $\Sigma'$ are calculated by viewing transform $W$ and the Jacobian $J$ of the affine approximation of the projective transfomation\cite{zwicker2001surface} as follows:

-Blending $\mathcal{N}$ depth-ordered projected points that overlap the pixel, the Gaussian function $G_i(x)$ is multiplied by the opacity of the Gaussian $\sigma_i$ and calculates the pixel color $C$ with the color of the Gaussian $c_i$:
+Blending $\mathcal{N}$ depth-ordered projected points that overlap the pixel, the Gaussian kernel $G_i(x)$ is multiplied by the opacity of the Gaussian $\sigma_i$ and calculates the pixel color $C$ with the color of the Gaussian $c_i$:

-The color of Gaussian $c_i$ is determined using the SH coefficient with view direction.
+The color of Gaussian $c_i$ is determined using the SH coefficient with the viewing direction.